percona/pmm-doc/docs/details/query-analytics.md

         - DIGEST is generated from query without sensitive data (DIGEST_TEXT)
         - with MySQL 8.0 and higher you can use function STATEMENT_DIGEST("your query") to get DIGEST (query ID).
 See more details on MySQL official website [here](https://dev.mysql.com/doc/refman/8.0/en/encryption-functions.html#function_statement-digest "MySQL Perfschema digest details")
     - **Slowlog**
-        - query ID is the right-most 16 characters of the MD5 checksum of fingerprint
+        - query ID is the MD5 checksum of fingerprint

 ## Sources for data
 - MySQL Perfschema: tables `events_statements_summary_by_digest` and `events_statements_history` in MySQL database called `mysql`